OpenMDAO/CADRE/README.md

 This is an implementation of the CADRE CubeSat problem for OpenMDAO 2.x/3.x.

-It is no lopnger in active development.
+It is no longer in active development.

 Instructions for the latest development version: